slavshik/ios-encryption/README.md

 Basic iOS encryption/decrypiton
 --------------

-To run example:
+To run the tests you need:

-- generate keys(key.pub and key) somewhere:
+- Generate keys(key.pub and key) with ssh-keygen

-	ssh-keygen

 - Add generated keys into XCode project navigator like so:

 <img src="https://raw.github.com/kvint/ios-encryption/master/screen1.png" />

-In add to targets section "EncryptTest" should be checked, the rest is your choice.
+Check "EncryptTest" in "add to targets" section.
+The rest is your choice.

 <img src="https://raw.github.com/kvint/ios-encryption/master/screen2.png" />